-A firefighting helicopter makes water drops near Southern California Edison's transmission lines
+A firefighting helicopter makes water drops near Southern California Edison's transmission lines as the Thomas Fire burned near Highway 150.

 Understanding Power Outages During the Thomas Fire